 The 10 Best Telescopes

 This wiki has been updated 37 times since it was first published in May of 2015.
 Whether you are an amateur stargazer looking for a little more power or a professional astronomer, we've got you covered with our comprehensive selection of telescopes, including everything from the basic moon watcher up to computer controlled nebula viewers that can find and track distant celestial bodies.
 We've ranked them by price, ease of use, magnification capability, and image clarity.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes